 When the news reached Japan, speculation mounted as to whether Onoda might still be alive.
 In early 1974, a young Japanese explorer named Norio Suzuki set out for Lubang with the aim of finding Onoda.
 Suzuki tracked him down within a matter of days and tried to persuade him to return to Japan, but the old soldier refused, declaring that he would only surrender if he received proper orders from his commanding officer.
 Onoda’s war finally came to an end when former Japanese army officer, Major Yoshimi Taniguchi, travelled to Lubang the following month and formally ordered him to lay down his weapons.

 Onoda was enthusiastically welcomed home upon his return to Japan in March 1974 and became a huge celebrity, publishing his memoir only a few months later.
-His account has, however, attracted criticism from some quarters for the details it omits, particularly relating to the number of local people that were allegedly killed in skirmishes with Onoda and his companions.
+His account has, however, attracted criticism from some quarters for the details it omits, particularly relating to the number of local people who were allegedly killed in skirmishes with Onoda and his companions.

 After spending nearly three decades in the wilderness, Onoda had great difficulty in adjusting to life back home, particularly as life in modern Japan bore little resemblance to that experienced in the more traditional imperial Japan of the pre-World War II era.
 Just a year after returning home, he moved to Brazil, where he became a cattle rancher and married a Japanese teacher.
 He did, however, eventually return to his homeland with his wife and died there, in 2014, at the grand old age of 91.